 Predatory publishers are distinguished by intentional acts that are meant to deceive or harm.
 They should not to be confused with legitimate publishers who offer honest services.
 The 'types' presented on this page are not exclusionary: it's possible for more than one to apply to a predatory operation.

 Poses as a well-established journal or as a publication associated with a well-known brand or society.

-Lures you in with promises then charges large fees after your paper has been "accepted."
-Publication fees are usually not openly disclosed and after acceptance phishers may demand payment even though no paperwork has been signed.
+Lures you in with promises then charges large fees after your paper has been accepted.
+Persistent phishers may demand payment even though no paperwork has been signed and no promises made.

-Has a legitimate looking website, often with impressive lists of publications, but upon closer inspection nothing is what it seems.
-The journals are empty shells or worse, populated by stolen or plagiarized articles.
+Has a legitimate and impressive looking website but upon closer inspection nothing is what it seems.
+The journals are empty shells or worse, populated by stolen, plagiarized, or gibberish articles

 This guide is just that, a guide.
-Ultimately it is up to each author to make the final decision on where to publish and to decide what they expect from their publishers.
+Ultimately it is up to each author to make the final decision on where to publish and to decide what they expect from their publisher.

 Megan N. O'Donnell authored this guide.
 It was originally written in 2016 and last updated on 2022-11-09.
 The graphic icons used on this guide are from icons8 which has kindly released their 100 px icons free of charge.